David Lemayian

 What company does David Lemayian work for?

-David Lemayian works for Humanitarian Openstreetmap Team
+David Lemayian works for Humanitarian OpenStreetMap Team.

-David Lemayian's current role is Regional Director, Eastern and Southern Africa Open Mapping Hub.
+David Lemayian is listed as Regional Director, Eastern and Southern Africa Open Mapping Hub at Humanitarian OpenStreetMap Team.

 What is David Lemayian's email address?

-What is David Lemayian's direct phone number?
+What is David Lemayian's phone number?

 What schools did David Lemayian attend?